 The AMG model will likely mirror the A-Class and come in AMG 45 form, with a warm mild hybrid-powered AMG 35 variant to match that of the upcoming A-Class.

 Development of the long-mooted GLB has been accelerated in order to bring the car to market in 2019.

 The move is part of Mercedes’ plan to retain sales momentum in the lucrative premium compact car class.

 The GLB will be part of a future eight-strong family of compact models announced by Mercedes chairman Dieter Zetsche at the Detroit motor show in January.
 The new high-riding model will slot into the line-up above the existing GLA and below the GLC.
 Its likely starting price will be around £32,000 when it goes on sale in 2019.

-The new GLB SUV is known under the internal codename X247 and is said to draw heavily on the well-received Ener-G-Force concept seen at the 2015 Los Angeles show.
+The GLB is known under the internal codename X247 and is said to draw heavily on the well-received Ener-G-Force concept seen at the 2015 Los Angeles motor show.

 Buyers will be able to choose between a series of optional styling packages, including a rugged-looking off-road appearance, with extra cladding and increased ride height, according to insiders privy to the final design.

 Chosen by Mercedes board members over an alternative long-wheelbase B-Class, the standard GLB earmarked for sale in the UK is set to be around 4600mm in length, making it 180mm longer than the recently facelifted GLA.